wavesplatform/docs.wavesplatform/docs/en/waves-node/logging-configuration.md

 Logging in JSON format can be set up using `logback.xml` only.

-It is not necessary to restart node after logging-related settings changes because they are being re-applied each 30 seconds.
+It is not necessary to restart node after logging-related settings changes because they are being re-applied every 30 seconds.

-The log levels are listed in [Levels of Logging](#loglevels) section below.
+The log levels are listed in [Levels of Logging](#loglevels) section.

-## Configuring Own Logback.xml <a id="own-logback"></a>
+## Redefine Logging Settings in Logback.xml <a id="own-logback"></a>

 To redefine logging settings set up in node's `logback.xml`

 1. Create own `/etc/waves/logback.xml` file.
-2. Add to the file the property wrapped to `included` tag, like so:
+2. Add to the file the properties wrapped in `included` tag.

-**Example**:
+The following example code can be used to enable `TRACE` logging:

 ```xml
 <included>
     <property name="logback.file.level" value="TRACE"/>
 </included>
 ```

+**Note**: It is not necessary to restart node after logging-related settings changes because they are being re-applied every 30 seconds.

 ## Activate UTX Trace Logging <a id="enable-traces"></a>